St. Hedwig’s Industrial School for Boys and Girls

 TO LEARN MORE

-Please visit our collection for original Hedwigian II Newsletters and to view the full exhibit with artifacts as well as additional photographs and films.
+Please visit our museum for original Hedwigian II Newsletters and to view the full exhibit with artifacts as well as additional photographs and films.

 Research, writing and organization by: Bianca Mariottini